rodrigosistemas/node_commands/README.md

 *Remove a globally installed package*.
    You can specify a package version inline (e.g. `npx create-next-app@12.0.0`), so you always get the exact toolchain you need.

-4. **Zero-Install Scripting**
-   Great for quick tasks or one-off scripts—no need to modify your `package.json` or maintain global installs.

-By leveraging `npx`, you keep your environment clean, guarantee you’re running the correct version of a tool, and save the step of globally installing CLIs you only need occasionally.